Agni Deo Singh

-Agni Deo Singh is an Indo-Fijian trade unionist, politician, and Cabinet Minister.
+Agni Deo Singh (died 12 September 2026) was an Indo-Fijian trade unionist, politician, and Cabinet Minister.
 He served as general secretary of the Fiji Teachers Union (FTU) from 1999 to 2006, and again from 2007 to 2022.
-After being elected to the Parliament of Fiji in the 2022 election, he is currently Minister for Employment, Productivity and Industrial Relations in the coalition government.
+After being elected to the Parliament of Fiji in the 2022 election, he was Minister for Employment, Productivity and Industrial Relations in the coalition government.

+Early life

 Singh was born in rural Macuata in Vanua Levu, the second largest island in the Fiji Archipelago.
 He trained as a teacher at Corpus Christi Teachers College before completing a diploma and bachelor of arts at the University of the South Pacific.
 He worked as a teacher in Kadavu, Nausori, and Nasinu.
 In 1980, he became the secretary of the Rewa branch of the Fiji Teachers Union and in 1984, became the chairman of the branch.
 In 1987, he became the branch representative to attend national executive meetings and in 1992 became the assistant general secretary.
 In 1999, following the election of the incumbent, Pratap Chand to Parliament, he was elected general secretary of the FTU.
 As FTU secretary, he campaigned against the racist education policies of the Laisenia Qarase-led government.